 The topic of Narcissism is gaining wide circulation in society.
-Examples of narcissistic excess in our societal leaders, sports stars and society figures is increasing if the number of media reports is anything to go by.
+Examples of narcissistic excess in our societal leaders, sports stars and society figures are increasing if the number of media reports is anything to go by.
 Any number of authors, commentators and books are now observing, recording and documenting the destructive advent of narcissistic lifestyles and narcissism in men and women today.

-Narcissism essentially involves the affected person creating a false self which is rooted in superficial, materialistic images, and which has a distorted and unearned sense of entitlement and grandiosity.
-Life is all about the Narcissist, and while they learn to “feign” or act emotions, they are essentially cut-off from their own authentic feelings, and so are unable or unwilling to moderate their selfish behaviours based on emotional cues and feelings from themself and others.
+Narcissism essentially involves the affected person creating a false self that is rooted in superficial, materialistic images, and which has a distorted and unearned sense of entitlement and grandiosity.
+Life is all about the Narcissist, and while they learn to “feign” or act emotions, they are essentially cut off from their own authentic feelings, and so are unable or unwilling to moderate their selfish behaviours based on emotional cues and feelings from themself and others.
 They seek to dominate and control others as a primary way of navigating life.

 The narcissistic trend in society is certainly not a healthy one and if it continues as the evolutionary path of man then I am pessimistic for the state of our future.
 Whilst history has always had its share of narcissistic leaders and individuals, never before have we confronted this emotional plague on such a scale within a global reach society.
-Narcissism appears to now be jumping natural cultural “firewalls” where the old societal values once precluded narcissistic traits becoming normalised and established en masse as healthy or an esteemed value of some sort within itself.
+Narcissism appears to now be jumping natural cultural “firewalls” where the old societal values once precluded narcissistic traits from becoming normalised and established en masse as healthy or an esteemed value of some sort within itself.

 Some writers such as Wilhelm Reich (1976) and Christopher Lasch (1984) see such forces as Fascism and Nazism as being at least one historical root of a culture of rigid perfectionistic superiority that partly defines the Narcissistic view of life.
-Other writers such as Andrew Harvey (2009) and Scott Peck (1984) see the advent of the New Age spiritual movement as being a Narcissistic philosophy masked in self absorbed spiritualism.
+Other writers such as Andrew Harvey (2009) and Scott Peck (1984) see the advent of the New Age spiritual movement as being a Narcissistic philosophy masked in self-absorbed spiritualism.

 Mankind has always historically dabbled in prophecy.
 Every culture has had its prophets and its tools of prophecy, whether they were based on the reading of the entrails of slaughtered animals, seers who read astrological charts and astronomical signs from the heavens, fortune tellers who read lines in hands, tea leaves, and significant birth numbers, etc.

 Some of these prophets relied on divine or supernatural forces by which they channelled the future.
-Nostradamus for instance used a tripod which held a container in which was filled with some liquid.
+Nostradamus for instance used a tripod that held a container in which was filled with some liquid.
 He gazed intently until images appeared and he wrote down cryptic quatrains or verses of 4 sentences to describe the event he had seen.
-Still others such as Buddhist Tulkus were channellers who allowed spirits to enter their bodies and warn of events or make prophecy.
+Still others such as Buddhist Tulkus were channellers who allowed spirits to enter their bodies and warn of events or make a prophecy.

 The biblical times were full of prophets, spiritualists, and all sorts of diviners and seekers of hidden knowledge and future events.
-The Old and New Testaments, plus archaeological evidence of the Middle East, reveal a rich history of prophecy and divination in all the key cultures of the bible lands.
-The problem has always been that much of what was foretold was plainly untrue, whilst a lot of the remaining pronouncements are often veiled and symbolised by their writers who feared persecution or whom wanted to keep their revelations cryptic apart from an “inner circle” of devotees.
+The Old and New Testaments, plus archaeological evidence of the Middle East, reveals a rich history of prophecy and divination in all the key cultures of the bible lands.
+The problem has always been that much of what was foretold was plainly untrue, whilst a lot of the remaining pronouncements are often veiled and symbolised by their writers who feared persecution or who wanted to keep their revelations cryptic apart from an “inner circle” of devotees.
 Nostradamus suffers from this confusion.
-His writings were not only made cryptic and symbolic so as to prevent persecution by the church as a heretic or “from the devil” by the feared Inquisitions of the day, but the various chronological order of his works known as the “Centuries” were mixed up and placed out of order so as to further confuse any accusers.
+His writings were not only made cryptic and symbolic so as to prevent persecution by the church as a heretic or “from the devil” by the feared Inquisitions of the day but the various chronological order of his works known as the “Centuries” was mixed up and placed out of order so as to further confuse any accusers.

-Every year there appears a new book about Nostradamus prophecies and invariably each author interprets the known quatrains in some new way, contradicting other author’s interpretations.
+Every year there appears a new book about Nostradamus prophecies and invariably each author interprets the known quatrains in some new way, contradicting other authors’ interpretations.
 Interpretation of such cryptic and symbolised language renders much of his quatrains tantalisingly open to various interpretations and often what happens is that recent events are “reverse engineered” to fit into the symbols and context of a not yet decoded quatrain.
 This renders their authenticity and merit degraded and open to challenge and criticism.
-We will never know what these quatrains really were representing unless new information or a new version turns up with plain language and intact chronological ordering.
+We will never know what these quatrains really were representing unless new information or a new version turns up with a plain language and intact chronological ordering.

 There is a lot written in the bible about future prophecy both from Old Testament and New Testament sources.
 The bible also has a historical and cultural context that needs interpretation with its writings, but that interpretive process is quite advanced and pursued today.
 Much “future time” biblical prophecy is found in the Old Testament writings of Daniel, and in the New Testament writings in the Book of Revelations, which seems set aside for documenting a symbolised and interpretive account of future times and events.
 Again these writings are the subject of numerous interpretations which makes direct observation at times difficult.

-Interestingly I accidently came across how the Bible also contains a direct New Testament quote that is striking in its detail in as much as it alludes 2000 years ago to a coming “End of Days” age where Narcissism is rife in society.
+Interestingly I accidentally came across how the Bible also contains a direct New Testament quote that is striking in its detail in as much as it alludes 2000 years ago to a coming “End of Days” age where Narcissism is rife in society.
 I am no expert or zealot on Biblical prophecy or partake of the Apocalyptic movement within Catholic and other circles that often write about dramatic “end of time” signs, warnings and events.
 I simply note here and expand on a clear verse about what is clearly the narcissistic personality or individual for which I find fascinating given the verse was written almost 2000 years ago.

 The biblical quote is from the New Testament and from the Apostle Paul in his second letter to Timothy, Chapter 3, verses 1 to 7.
-Paul was writing about the “Laodicea era” of the Church or church time, which is recognised as the seventh and last great age of the Church before a prophesised second coming of Christ.
-This is the age of the “Lukewarm church” where the faith has waned and the church is rendered a pale imitation of its original form.
+Paul was writing about the “Laodicea era” of the Church or church time, which is recognised as the seventh and last great age of the Church before a prophesied second coming of Christ.
+This is the age of the “Lukewarm Church” where the faith has waned and the church is rendered a pale imitation of its original form.
 The traditional text reads as follows:

 “But know this, that in the last days grievous times shall come.
 For men shall be lovers of self, lovers of money, boastful, haughty, railers, disobedient to parents, unthankful, unholy, without natural affection, implacable, slanderers, without control, fierce, no lovers of good, traitors, headstrong, puffed up, lovers of pleasure rather than lovers of God; holding a form of godliness, but having denied the power thereof.
 Have nothing to do with them.
 They are a kind who worm their way into homes and gain control over weak-willed women, who are loaded down with sins and are swayed by all kinds of evil desires.”

-The uncanny accuracy of this set of verses is that it almost matches completely some of the various versions of definition of narcissism that now exist in psychological writings.
-In my companion article Narcissism – Living without Feelings, I note some of the key theories concerning Narcissism, and have compiled a 20 point set of characteristics that depict a narcissistic personality as summarised across the various writings on Narcissism by other authors.
+The uncanny accuracy of this set of verses is that it almost matches completely some of the various versions of the definition of narcissism that now exist in psychological writings.
+In my companion article Narcissism – Living without Feelings, I note some of the key theories concerning Narcissism and have compiled a 20 point set of characteristics that depict a narcissistic personality as summarised across the various writings on Narcissism by other authors.

 Using this article as a reference, and drawing on additional material gathered since that publication, I shall show this biblical prophecy cannot be otherwise interpreted except as alluding to Narcissism.
 The verse is quite blunt and unambiguous which is of great assistance to interpretation.

-Analysis will be undertaken by breaking down the quote into each key point and giving commentary on what was being alluded to here by the apostle Paul.
+The analysis will be undertaken by breaking down the quote into each key point and giving commentary on what was being alluded to here by the apostle Paul.
 The commentary shall draw on current research and writings about Narcissism by a host of authors as well as additional commentary and opinion by myself.

 “But know this, that in the last days grievous times shall come”